stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 `IO`, `Maybe`, and so on), the input element type `a`, and the output element type `b`.
-Considering that the libraries bundled with the Idris project export more than 30 data types with an implementation of `Applicative`, and more than ten traversable container types, there are literally hundreds of combinations for traversing a container with an effectful computation.
-This number gets even larger, once we realize that traversable containers - like applicative functors - are closed under composition (see the exercises and the final section in this chapter).
+Considering that the libraries bundled with the Idris project export more than 30 data types with an implementation of `Applicative` and more than ten traversable container types, there are literally hundreds of combinations for traversing a container with an effectful computation.
+This number gets even larger once we realize that traversable containers - like applicative functors - are closed under composition (see the exercises and the final section in this chapter).